Terraform for automating NC2 and FVN

 VM Deployment

-- Downloads Ubuntu image to Prism Central image repository
+- Downloads an Ubuntu image and registers it with the Prism Central image repository

 - Deploys VMs across different network configurations